-How to eat intuitively.
+How to eat, embodied.

 One of the key pieces to understanding-and changing-compulsive eating, overeating, binging or any other uncomfortable patterns with food is being deeply and fully in your body.
 We call that embodiment.
 “But,” you might say, “I’m always in my body.
 Where else would I be?”